peteroupc/peteroupc.github.io/randmisc.md

 <a id=Certain_Families_of_Distributions></a>
 ## Certain Families of Distributions

 This section is a note on certain families of univariate (one-variable) probability distributions, with emphasis on sampling random variates from them.
-Some of these families are described in Ahmad et al. (2019\)[^8].
+Some of these families are described in Ahmad et al. (2019\)[^8], Jones (2015)[^45].

 The following definitions are used: